 The proposed project involves the replacement of three petroleum coke fired boilers with two natural gas cogeneration units.
-Should this project proceed, Suncor expects to have the capacity to generate approximately 800 MW of additional reliable, low cost, low carbon intensity power to be sold into the Alberta grid.
+Should this project proceed, it could provide Suncor with the capacity to generate approximately 800 MW of additional reliable, low cost, low carbon intensity power to be sold into the Alberta grid.
 This project would likely require an external connection to the Alberta grid.

 The figure below identifies the location of the project.

 A project description for the Coke Boiler Replacement project was submitted to the Canadian Environmental Assessment Agency in December, 2017.
 Alberta Energy Regulator (AER) applications were filed in January 2018.
 Suncor received key approvals from the AER in July 2018.
-Suncor is engaged with all required regulatory bodies as it continues to evaluate the project with the final sanction decision expected to be made by the fourth quarter of 2018.
+Suncor is engaged with all required regulatory bodies as it continues to evaluate the project, targeting to make a final sanction decision in the first quarter of 2019.
 Should the project proceed as planned, construction is targeted to begin in 2019, with commissioning of the cogeneration units expected to commence by 2022.

 - Existing coke-fired steam generation boilers (CFB) at Suncor’s Base Plant provide a large portion of the steam requirements within the oil sands operations.
 This project will involve replacing these boilers with more thermally efficient, natural gas-fired cogeneration technology, which generates two products: low-carbon electricity (which the province requires to meet its stated climate goals) and steam (which Suncor requires to supply its base plant operations).